glaretechnologies/winter/README.md

 ## Arithmetic and other operaters

-These operators are generally defined in the same was as for C++.
+These operators are generally defined in the same way as for C++.

 The following operators are supported: